LoopKit/loopdocs/docs/gh-actions/gh-overview.md

 ## Build Loop with a Browser

-This is a new method, available starting with the release of Loop 3, as well as for development versions.
+The new GitHub build method is available with the release of Loop 3, as well as for development versions.

+* Installation on your phone is via TestFlight
 * This can be used by those who don't own a Mac but want to Loop
-* This can be used even if you do use a Mac
+* The GitHub build method can be used even if you do use a Mac - the two methods do not interfere with each other

-    * It adds the convenience of TestFlight to support you or a family member.
-    * It adds recovery from TestFlight in case of an accident with your Loop phone while traveling, no need to travel with a Mac
+TestFlight is the only method available for installation to a phone when using the GitHub build method, but can also be used with the Mac/Xcode build method.

+Advantages of TestFlight:

+* Allows you to install onto a new phone if yours is broken or lost while traveling
+* Allows you to support family members who need their Loop app updated while away from home

-!!! info "GitHub Build - Repeat Every 90 Days"
+!!! info "TestFlight - Repeat Every 90 Days"
-    When using the GitHub build method, Loop must be built every 90 days.
+    When installing Loop on a phone with TestFlight, it must be refreshed every 90 days.

-    * Rebuilding takes just a few taps in any browser - you can even do it on your phone.
+    * Updating Loop and TestFlight takes just a few taps in any browser when using the GitHub build method - you can even do it on your phone.
-    * The actual build time (how long from when you start the build to when it is available to install on your phone) is longer than using a Mac.
-Typically about 25 minutes, with another 20 minutes for TestFlight processing.
+    * Expect an hour of elapsed time from when you tap on the button to start the build on GitHub to when it is available to install on your phone.
+Typically about 25 minutes to build, with another 20 minutes for TestFlight processing.

-    When using the Mac method, Loop expires in 1 year, assuming provisioning profiles were cleared before the build.

 ## Requirements